 Removing toxic people from our lives is critical for true joy.

 Have you ever thought, (insert name here) is such a good person most of the time, but sometimes he/she hurts me?
+Then as time continues on, the moments of pain start to increase and the times of love decrease.
+The good person becomes less and less good.
 For some reason, we often believe that those closest to us, have free reign to hurt us and treat us poorly.
 They do not!
 Often times religions will refer to our body as a temple.
 I love that!
 Our body indeed is a temple, that houses you and God, because you are inseparable from God.
 We, therefore, must treat it as hallowed ground.

 In the New Testament it recounts a time when Jesus showed serious anger, something not normally associated with his personality.
 In this case, however, he was throwing out the people who were in the temple and using it for their evil ways.
 Most people would agree that this act of anger does not diminish Jesus as a spiritual leader.
 In fact, it may strengthen that belief.
 The temple was sacred ground and Jesus could not stand idle and let it be defiled.
 That didn’t diminish his love for the people, he just couldn’t allow them to behave in that manner in that sacred space.

 Your life is holy, sacred territory and it is okay to do just what Jesus did, and remove toxic people that bring negativity to it.
 They are often someone close to you which makes it all the more difficult.
 It may be a husband that demeans you, a parent that emotionally abuses you, a friend that takes advantage of you.
 It can be virtually any relationship.
 The challenge is that you love this person and you see the good in them and keep hoping the good will overcome the bad in them.
 On top of that, the prevailing culture is that you should forgive them, after all, “they are family.”
 Forgiveness may come eventually, but forgiveness doesn’t mean granting access to your life.